sowusu08/intro-machine-learning/Forward-Back-prop.md

     print("(Numerical Gradient, Analytical Gradient)")
     print(gradients)
 ```
-> For complex neural networks running this function is EXTREMELY costly.
-So it would make more sense to:
+> This works with any costFunction(); but for complex neural networks running this is EXTREMELY costly.
+So:
 > (a) write a function, checkGradients() that runs computNumericalGradient() on a simulated neural
 > network of much smaller size or
 > (b) work an if else statement into computNumericalGradient() which prints user-inputted